-Below are books that I’ve recently read related to investing, the economy, and/or financial planning.
-Perhaps you can add one to your own reading list.
+Below are books that I’ve recently read related to investing, markets, economic history, and/or financial planning.
+Perhaps you can add one or more to your own reading list.

 The Cure That Works, Sean Masaki Flynn.
 This book is a stunner on how the U.S. health care system could deliver better quality at – according to the author’s research – a quarter of the price.
 That’s right – at 25% of the current cost.
 Sound impossible?
 Then please read the book.
 Singapore is doing it with ideas mainly developed here in the U.S. It’s not a stretch once you understand how Singapore runs their system.
 In a nutshell, Singapore requires all citizens to maintain – and fund – a health savings account along with a high-deductible plan with a co-insurance requirement.
 Nothing is ever 100% covered.
 The consumer is ALWAYS incentivized to shop for health care services.
 The system also provides incentives to stay healthy by charging less for the insurance while also providing generous subsidies to the poor.
 But the magic is that ALL Singaporean citizens shop for health care services because they are strongly incentivized to do so – it’s THEIR money they’re spending.
 Nothing is “free” like you hear when a Medicare commercial runs here in the U.S. – or when you hit your deductible under a traditional health care policy.
 Inadequate funding of health savings accounts in the U.S. has been a big roadblock to their widespread acceptance.
 But the Singaporean government has an answer: the government requires that their citizens fund these accounts.
 We do essentially the same thing with Social Security and Medicare, so why not these accounts?
 In addition, the government deposits funds into their citizens’ accounts when the government runs a surplus (which can be done when you’re not tied down by expensive entitlement programs).
 The government also deposits $3,000 into the account of each newborn baby!
 The numbers and potential savings in the U.S. are staggering.
 This is a must read if you want to understand how we can improve the cost and quality of health care in the U.S. Otherwise, the alternatives are continuing down our unsustainable path or to begin rationing care like Canada and Europe.